phalcon/documentation/docs/application-cli.md

 9
 ```
-Parameters can also be accessed through the `Phalcon\Cli\Dispatcher` which is helpful when passing flags in, or an unknown number of parameters.
+Parameters can also be accessed through the `Phalcon\Cli\Dispatcher` which is helpful when passing flags in or an unknown number of parameters.

 ```php
 <?php